rhaslund/labguides/vbr-9.5u3/module-07/content.md

 16. [] Keep the default settings and click the **Next** button on the **Static Mapping** step.
 17. [] Click the **Apply** button on the **Ready to Apply** step.
 18. [] Click the **Finish** button on the **Applying Configuration** step.
-> Note: We need to perform this step to confirm that the validity of the settings (network mapping and configuration) will be checked and that these settings will actually be written into the Veeam Backup & Replication database.
+> Note: We need to perform this step to confirm that the validity of the settings (network mapping and configuration) will be checked and that these settings will be written into the Veeam Backup & Replication database.

 ===